raewtf/raewtf.github.io/_posts/2024-05-15-first-in-line-manual.md

 During gameplay, there are additional control methods you can enable, to be used randomly:
 - Crank — These inputs include cranking clockwise, cranking counter-clockwise, docking the crank, and undocking the crank. *(This option is enabled by default.)*
-- Accelerometer — This input requires shaking the console. *(This option is disabled by default.)*
+- Shake — This input requires shaking the Playdate, and utilizes the console's accelerometer. *(This option is disabled by default.)*
-- Microphone — This input requires yelling into the microphone, the ••• port located at the bottom of the Playdate. *(This option is disabled by default.)*
+- Mic — This input requires yelling into the microphone, the ••• port located at the bottom of the Playdate. *(This option is disabled by default.)*

 You can toggle any of these input methods via the in-game Settings menu.

 ## Playing the game

-When you start a new game, you'll be presented with a page of lines — a sequence of buttons.
+When you start a new play, you'll be presented with a page of lines — a sequence of buttons.
 Memorize 'em, and memorize 'em good!
-When you think you have your lines down, press the A button to begin the round.
+When you think you have your lines down, press the A button to go on stage.

-As the round starts, you'll walk on-stage from frame left.
+As the act starts, you'll walk on-stage from frame left.
 When the spotlight turns on over your head, that's your cue to speak your line!
 Repeat the sequence of buttons you just memorized, and try not to make any mistakes.

 If you complete the sequence of lines without losing, take a bow — you just delivered a great performance!
 But there's not much time to celebrate, because you've gotta get ready for the next act!
-You'll be presented with a new set of lines, and the game repeats until you lose.
+You'll be presented with a new set of lines, and you'll keep performing until you lose.

 # Modes